-Pluckley is my playground will be published on 29th October 2020, retailing at £10.
-Pre-orders taken before this date will enjoy FREE DELIVERY of the book on publication.
+Pluckley is my playground was published on 29th October 2020, retailing at £10.

 Canterley Publishing Ltd is a Tenterden-based company specialising in local-interest and heritage books relating to Kent and Sussex.
 For more information on this, or our other titles, please see www.canterley.co.uk or contact firstname.lastname@example.org